TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 > [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]*!Be aware that in its current state, it may not include all additional content yet.

+  **Vorin nations**.
+In dark red the nations where Vorinism plays a more prevalent role.
 **Vorinism** is one of the primary religions of [[Roshar\|Roshar]].
 It is most prevalent in [[Alethkar\|Alethkar]], [[Jah Keved\|Jah Keved]], [[Kharbranth\|Kharbranth]], [[New Natanan\|New Natanan]] and [[Thaylenah\|Thaylenah]], collectively known as the Vorin kingdoms, and becomes less common further west.
 The religion worships the [[Almighty\|Almighty]], a deity based on [[Honor\|Honor]], and the ten [[Herald\|Heralds]].

 ## Contents